cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -v -p f46 +rptz

+See the 'Adding diagonals' section for a quicker way to do this calculation.

 # Proving Non-hyperbolicity.

 If we suspect that a group is not hyperbolic (for example the group